 If you’ve been using a Windows computer for a long time, you probably must have encountered the error message “C:\Windows\system32\config\systemprofile\Desktop is unavailable”.
 Or if you’re seeing it for the very first time, this guide is there to guide you how how to get the problem resolved.
 Continue reading this post to find out how to fix “Desktop is unavailable” error in Windows 10.
 We are going to explain different possible solutions.
 So, no worries for if you are here, you definitely will get a working solution.

 When you see this message displayed on your Windows 10 computer, you won’t be able to access all desktop customisation features(in fact anything related to the Desktop).
-With the quick fixes described below, you should be able to get things working in less than no time.
+With the quick fixes described below, you should be able to the “desktop is unavailable error” and get things working in less than no time.

 Instead of the error message mentioned above, sometimes, you get a similar error “C:\Windows\system32\config\systemprofile\Desktop refers to a location that is unavailable”.
 This method should as well help fix things.

 When the issue arises on your Windows computer, the system isn’t able to link to the “Desktop’s” default location.
 In this case, resetting the location can be helpful to help you out.

 1. Press the Win + E keys at the same time on your keyboard to open Windows Explorer.

 2. Click This PC to expand the list, right-click Desktop and choose Properties.

 3. Go to the Location tab, click the Restore Default button.